yurt-page/Awesome-Cryptography-GUI/README.md

 #### Work-In-Progress (rearranging things and adding more lesser known PKI softwares)
-In order: freeware-proprietary / freeware-opensource / paid-proprietary
+In order:
+- freeware-proprietary
+- freeware-opensource
+- paid-proprietary

+I will do the Linux utilities later on, and finally the Mac OS ones.

 # Awesome Cryptography GUI Tools
 Making the list of available OS tools for cryptography and user-friendly cryptography GUI tools.